What are CASS breaches?

 Breaches identified and reported by a firm’s auditor are subject to the FCA’s scrutiny.
 Audit firms provide the FCA with eyes into regulated organisations.
 Clearly articulated breaches are essential for the FCA to understand the circumstances and potential harm caused to clients.

 The significance of CASS breaches is exemplified by the client money and assets report submitted annually by audit firms to the FCA.
 The breaches schedule details all CASS breaches identified during the year, providing the FCA with awareness of issues affecting firms and the security of client assets.
 In response to each breach recorded, regulated firms must provide a summary of the circumstances and remedial actions taken to correct the incident, reinforcing the importance of early identification and resolution.

-For many, reporting every breach (irrespective of value or significance) feels like overkill.
-Many argue that such reporting dilutes the focus placed on the most concerning breaches – not to mention the increased workload for firms, auditors and the FCA.
+For many firms, reporting every breach (irrespective of value or significance) feels like overkill.
+Many argue that such reporting dilutes the focus placed on the most concerning breaches – not to mention the increased workload for firms, auditors, and the FCA.

 In this respect, greater attention could be spent on those more material items.
 However, in the absence of a materiality threshold, all items must still be reported as part of the annual CASS audit submission.